What is BYOL? How can it help your business?

 The key differences about BYOL are:

-- Greater flexibility: With true license mobility, businesses are ready to migrate to and from services with ease – without having to stress about managing multiple licenses for the identical product across multiple platforms and services.
+- Greater flexibility: With true license mobility, businesses are ready to migrate to and from services with ease.
+Without having to stress out about managing multiple licenses for the identical product across multiple platforms and services.

 - Reduction/Removal of Upfront Cost: When upscaling the use of software, having the ability to share and migrate your license means saving huge costs upfront.
 Using licenses across multiple services can increase expenses by a large margin.

 - Increased Freedom of Use: Within the license terms, businesses have the freedom they deserve to use the software as they need.

 Why BYOL is built differently?